Providence, Rhode Island. Read Guide >

 The most populous neighborhoods, however, are The “North End”, “South Side” and the “East Side,” all of which are larger, collective groupings of individual neighborhoods.
 The “North End” is comprised of Wanskuck and Charles; the “South Side” of Elmwood, South Elmwood, Lower South Providence, Upper South Providence and the West End; and the “East Side” of Blackstone, Hope, Mount Hope, College Hill, Wayland and Fox Point.

 The other individual neighborhoods are College Hill, Elmhurst, Federal Hill, Hartford, Manton, Mount Pleasant, Olneyville, Reservoir, Silver Lake, Smith Hill, Valley, and Washington Park.
 Yes, yes, we know, that’s a lot to choose from.
 And no, don’t worry; we won’t cover all of these spots with a fine-tooth comb (We don’t want to bore you to tears, here).
-Here’s a bit of a rundown on what you’ll find in each of these three areas.

 As always, cash is king.
 So it’s a good thing you’ve got that side business/faux charity based loosely off George Costanza’s “Human Fund”.
 But, if you do happen to have some coin and prefer the “finer things”, then check out the “East Side” neighborhood.
 The absolute cheapest amount you could spend on a one bedroom apartment in the “East Side” is $675.00 (very rare) but the general average for something solid is $850.00 per month which would increase based upon desired amenities and creature comforts, like a bidet for instance, easily the most underrated invention of our generation.

 If you want to spend the “bare” minimum, you’d have to live on the South Side where $600.00-675.00 is the expected rent for a one bedroom dwelling.
-But if you do, remember, one third of that part of town is on government assistance of some kind; just sayin’.

 The RIPTA (Rhode Island Public Transport Authority) has been operating bus lines in and around Providence for almost 50 years, so the routes are well established and dependable.
 The RIPTA also runs a trolley service which specializes in routes throughout the downtown area.
 Since the interstate in Providence has been expanded and upgraded significantly over the last 20 years, more and more residents utilize private vehicles for travel.
 But since it is such a densely populated city, parking can be expensive and challenging.